WalletScrutiny/WalletScrutinyCom/_android/com.spark.wallet.md

 While managing the c-lightning server is a different aspect separate from the app, it entails self-custody.

-[Lightning has documentation](https://lightning.readthedocs.io/FAQ.html) on how to backup the wallet's seed as described here:
+[Lightning has documentation](https://lightning.readthedocs.io/FAQ.html) on how to backup the wallet as described here:

 ### How to “backup my wallet” ?
 >